What's up Race Team?!

 https://www.gopowersports.com/gopowersports-transfer-sticker/ - (our sticker makes anything beautiful!)

 We are fans of everything from Biltwell.
 Their style of grips is a great touch to any bike.

-We added the Mega Moto front wheel hydraulic kit to our Gambler bike for extra stopping power.
+We added a Front wheel hydraulic kit to our Gambler bike for extra stopping power.
 It may be overkill, but it is great having confidence in your stopping power if anything bad were to happen.
 Also went with bigger 20x7-8 tires.

 https://www.gopowersports.com/20-x-7-8-knobby-tire/ - (We used Kenda Scorpions on this bike)